sourcefrog/conserve/doc/format.md

 Data blocks contain parts of the full text of stored files.

-One data block may contain data for a whole file, the concatenated text for several files, or just part of a file.
-One data block might be referenced from the index block of any number of files from the current or any descendent band.
+One data block may contain data for a whole file, the concatenated text for several files, or part of a file.
+One data block may be referenced from the index block of any number of files from the current or any descendent band.

-The writer may choose the data block size, except that both the uncompressed and compressed blocks must be <1GB, so they can reasonably fit in memory.
+The writer can choose the data block size, except that both the uncompressed and compressed blocks must be <1GB, so they can reasonably fit in memory.

 All the data block for a band are stored within a `d/` subdirectory